KundaPanda/container-images/jellyfin/README.md

 # Jellyfin

-Jellyfin build with non-root user for Intel GPUs on amd64.
+Jellyfin built with a default non-root user and removed unused packages.

-Includes Intel Compute Runtime and Intel Graphics Compiler for OpenCL.

 ---